Thursday, November 21, 2024

 The new site also features advertisements for local and student businesses at no cost; just another way The Brock Press continues to support the St. Catharines and Brock communities beyond our reporting.

-Additionally, The Brock Press’ women-dominated media-coordinator team turned up our presence on campus several notches this year, with editor-highlight booths and other activities, some interactive and some with prizes, held on campus.
+Additionally, The Brock Press’ media-coordinator team turned up our presence on campus several notches this year, with editor-highlight booths and other activities, some interactive and some with prizes, held on campus.

 In terms of story highlights for the year, it’s hard to pick after a year of such high-quality coverage.